Chapter 37: The New President

 “…Grandfather tried to subjugate the world in two ways: spending money on the people and subtle discrimination against Mobians,” Robotnik began.
 “It’s no secret that after an undisclosed incident, his dislike for your kind had skyrocketed to the point where he would love nothing more than to either roboticize or induce mass genocide to them all.
 However, he couldn’t do that.”
 He walked up to Cosmo as he spoke.
 “Unlike him, the populace generally accepts and tolerates Mobians and the last thing he needed was any sort of backlash that would start a revolt, so he went subtle: higher taxes, lower wages, steeper penalties, the quiet roboticizations and the plate being out of reach for many, to name a few examples.
 But even then, those little things can spark a rebellion.
 Which led to you all.”

 He then meandered over to Cream, who glared defiantly back at him.
-“With the rest of the human population and even some of those privileged Mobians, Grandfather turned to money.
-It seemed to be working.
+“For the rest of the human population and even some of those privileged Mobians, Grandfather turned to money for his solutions.
+And at the onset, It seemed to be working.
 The people thought that Kintobor would protect them.”
 He smirked at this, one part of his moustache rising upwards.
 “Work at Kintobor, get your pay.
 If a terrorist attacks, the Kintobor army will protect you.
 It was a very nice and convenient system.”

 Robotnik made his way back to the SkyTrans.
 He turned to face the Mobians, his nostrils flared and brows lowered.
 “But I?
 I do things differently,” he said, his tone becoming ominous.
 “I’ve no major compunctions against Mobians and I couldn’t care less about my fellow humans the same way my Grandfather did.
 Instead, I’ll control the world with fear.”